ratkingsminion/gompl/README.md

 # Gompl

 *Gompl is based on IMP, a [tiny tutorial language](https://jayconrod.com/posts/37/a-simple-interpreter-from-scratch-in-python--part-1-) by Jay Conrod.
 I needed a small scripting language for our current game project, so I ported Conrod's IMP to GDScript, extended it a bit and named it Gimpl.
-After a while I wasn't totally satisfied with the outcome, so I took Jay Conrod's advice and ditched the combinators approach and now use recursive descent parsing as described in https://craftinginterpreters.com.*
+After a while I wasn't totally satisfied with the outcome, so I took Jay Conrod's advice and ditched the combinators approach and now use recursive descent parsing as described in [Crafting Interpreters[https://craftinginterpreters.com].*

 ---